Shin Sang-ok: North Korean period (1978–1986)

-Later career (1986–2006)
+Late life (1986–2006)

-Shin and his wife moved to Los Angeles, where he worked in the 1990s under the pseudonym Simon Sheen, directing 3 Ninjas Knuckle Up and working as an executive producer for 3 Ninjas Kick Back and 3 Ninjas: High Noon at Mega Mountain.
+According to Michael Lee, a former CIA agent, Shin and Choi adopted the names Simon Sheen and Theresa Sheen (respectively) and became American citizens in 1989, three years after their escape.
+The couple moved to Los Angeles, where Shin worked in the 1990s as Simon Sheen, directing 3 Ninjas Knuckle Up and working as an executive producer for 3 Ninjas Kick Back and 3 Ninjas: High Noon at Mega Mountain.

 At first, Shin was reluctant to go back to South Korea, because he feared that the government's security police would not believe the kidnapping story; he eventually returned to South Korea permanently in 1994 and continued to work on new movies.
 The same year, he was invited to the Cannes Film Festival as a jury member.
 His last movie as a director was an unreleased 2002 film called Kyeoul-iyagi (The Story of Winter).

-In 2004, Shin underwent a liver transplant.
+Shin ended his career in 2004.
+That year, Shin underwent a liver transplant.
 He died of complications caused by hepatitis two years later.
 At the time of his death he was planning a musical about Genghis Khan.
 South Korean President Roh Moo-hyun posthumously awarded Shin the Gold Crown Cultural Medal on April 12, 2006, the country's top honor for an artist.